AcidBurnHen/pycroner/README.md

 Jobs are configured via a YAML file and executed by the runner once their cron schedule matches the current time.

+## Why Pycroner?

+This started as a tool I built for myself.

+I was working on a system that had to run both on **Windows and Linux**, and keeping `cron` jobs in sync with **Windows Task Scheduler** was a constant headache.
+I wanted something dead simple, predictable, and cross-platform.

+And I didn’t want to write the same job schedules twice in two different formats.

+So I built **Pycroner**.

+It runs scheduled jobs from a single **YAML file**, no matter what OS you’re on.
+You just write your jobs once and they work everywhere.

+Along the way, I added a few extra things:
+- **Fanout support** — run the same job multiple times with different args or in parallel.
+- **Hot reload** — update your config and it just picks it up live.

+If you're building automation or ETL flows, or just want a sane way to run time-based jobs in a Python project, this might save you from the time and pain I went through managing a project on both Windows and Linux.

 ## Features
 - Parses standard five field cron expressions (minute, hour, day, month, weekday) using a small built in parser.